iterative/dvc.org/content/blog/2021-06-25-june-21-community-gems.md

 ### [Q: Is there a way to list all the experiments I have on my DVC remote that have not been committed to Git?](https://discord.com/channels/485586884165107732/563406153334128681/836705209039978538)

 Yes!
-The command `dvc exp list gitremote --all` lists all of the experiments for the default remote in the Git repo.
+The command `dvc exp list --all origin` lists all of the experiments for a local clone of the repo.

+If you want to list the experiments in any repo, the command `dvc exp list --all git_remote` will do that for you.

 Thanks again @Chandana for this gem!